 Among such philosophers, scientists and social scientists often a faint protest is heard.
 If the concept of a creator could be tested, only then I would be interested in any discussion on this subject.
 What they mean is, “Give me a null hypothesis that I could reject using data.
 Only then the alternative hypothesis would be plausible.
 By my standard, my time spent would be meaningful, not futile.”
 It’s a tough challenge that has yet to be met by those ascribing to a divine presence.

 Now, questions arise, if such a thing is possible, whether the test(s) would be quantitative or qualitative, and whether they would be parametric or non-parametric.
 Also, could analogical, circumstantial or indirect proofs suffice?
-One thing must be conceded that enunciating a null hypothesis is easier said than done!
+One thing must be conceded enunciating a null hypothesis is easier said than done!

-Below, I propose to meet the naysayers squarely relenting to their demand for falsifiable (nullifiable) testable hypothesis regarding the presence of a creator.
+Below, I propose to meet the naysayers squarely relenting to their demand for a falsifiable (nullifiable) testable hypothesis regarding the presence of a creator.
 Intimately familiar to me, I use Islam’s view on this matter as captured in its religious text, the Quran.